aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 ### 1. String Concatenation

-String concatenation is a common task for us to build a string, and how to optimize it?
+String concatenation is a common task for us to rebuild a string, and how to optimize it?
 For starters, there is more than one way to merge strings

 | Method | Example     |
 | :------------- | :------------- |